Double Take

 "Did."

-Ezra raised his hands to interfere, when Dane suddenly jumped up his own gun drawn.
-In a heartbeat Ezra realized that Dane’s left eye was off on its own.
-Halfway up from his seat, James and Dane started firing at each other; however as both were well on their way to drunk, their shots flew wide.
+Ezra raised his hand to interfere when Dane suddenly stood up his gun drawn; James followed suit.
+Ezra realized that Dane's left eye was off on its own.
+Halfway up from his seat, James and Dane started firing at each other.
+However, as both were well on their way to drunk, their shots flew wide.

-As Chris enter the bar he saw Ezra standing in front of two men, Dane and some other man, his guns pointing at them.
+As Chris entered the bar he saw Ezra standing in front of two men.
+Dane and some other man, Ezra had a gun trained on both men.
 The two men also had guns in their hands.
 Chris realised that the card game on the table was the reason for the stand off.
 A quick scan of the room showed that no one was seriously hurt.
-Seth was saying some thing,
+Seth was saying something,

 "Are you going to shoot us, lawman Ezra?"